-Puck, in Shakespeare, A Midsummer Night's Dream, Act 2, scene 1, lines 396-399
+Puck, in William Shakespeare's A Midsummer Nigh's Dream, Act 2, scene 1, lines 396-9

-Asset bubbles span the history of modern finance, from the Dutch tulip mania in the seventeenth century to the recent US housing bubble.
+Asset bubbles span the history of modern finance, from the Dutch tulip mania in the seventeenth century to the recent U.S. housing bubble.
 For decades, explaining bubbles has been an intriguing yet challenging task under the traditional regime of rational expectations.
-To account as well for the dynamic patterns of prices and trading volume observed in historical bubbles is even more difficult.
+To account for the dynamic patterns of prices and trading volume observed in historical bubbles is even more difficult.
 A bubble typically starts with a run-up, during which asset prices rise above the fundamental value and continue to increase for a substantial period.
 This phase eventually ends in a crash, in which prices fall back to-or even drop below-the asset's fundamental value.
-Along with soaring prices, volume also rises significantly in the run-up-often manifested by a trading frenzy-but then drops sharply in the crash.
+Along with soaring prices, volume also rises significantly in the run-up.
+Before dropping sharply in the crash, rising volume often manifests first in a trading frenzy.
 In some cases, the rise and fall in volume is even greater than the rise and fall in price.

 These empirical observations raise two fundamental questions.
 What drives prices to rise and fall?
 Why do investors trade so much?
-The answers not only shed light on the underlying mechanism of bubble formation, but also have important welfare implications.
+The answers not only shed light on the underlying mechanism of bubble formation but also have important welfare implications.
 In particular, households tend to be heavily invested in the underlying asset.
-They incur substantial financial losses, not just during the devastating market crash, but also due to the large amount of fees associated with their constant trading in the run-up (An et al. 2021; Liu et al. 2020).
+They incur substantial financial losses, not just during the devastating market crash, but also due to the large amount of fees associated with their constant trading in the run-up (An et al. 2021; Liu et al. 2021).

-To explain the price pattern of bubbles, recent research increasingly points to extrapolation-the idea that expectations about future price changes depend positively on past price changes-as a key driver (Glaeser and Nathanson 2017; Barberis et al. 2018; Chinco 2020; DeFusco et al. 2020).
+To explain the price pattern of bubbles, recent research increasingly points to extrapolation-the idea that expectations about future price changes positively depend on past price changes-as a key driver (Glaeser and Nathanson 2017; Barberis et al. 2018; Chinco 2020; DeFusco, Nathanson, and Zwick 2020).
 Extrapolators tend to buy assets that have performed well recently, thereby pushing up their prices even further.
 However, a significant challenge facing the extrapolative framework is to also explain the high volume.
-To see why, imagine that a positive shock to asset fundamentals induces an initial price run-up.
+To see why, imagine that a positive shock to asset fundamentals induces an initial price runup.
 Although optimistic extrapolators can sustain the run-up by pushing prices well beyond the fundamental value, they will be similar in their beliefs-based on past price changes-and therefore trade little among themselves.
 One way out of this conundrum, suggested by Barberis et al. (2018), is when extrapolators' demand for the underlying asset becomes more volatile during the run-up, leading them to "flip-flop" in their asset holdings.
 Barberis et al. (2018) attribute this behavior to "wavering" beliefs-that is, paying attention to different signals at different times-but there is also room for other, potentially more fundamental forces to generate such behavior.

-&lt;sup>1See DeFusco et al. (2020) for a summary of the dynamic patterns of price and volume across four different bubbles: the US Internet bubble, the Japanese equities bubble in the late 1980s, the experimental bubble from Smith et al. (1988), and the bubble in the art market from 1985 to 1995.
+See DeFusco, Nathanson, and Zwick (2020) for a summary of the dynamic patterns of price and volume across four different bubbles: the U.S. internet bubble, the Japanese equities bubble in the late 1980s, the experimental bubble from Smith, Suchanek, and Williams (1988), and the bubble in the art market from 1985 to 1995.